aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/contents-management/how-to-extract-selected-content-between-nodes-in-a-document/_index.md

 ## Extract Content Between Different Types of Nodes

 We can extract content between any combinations of block level or inline nodes.
 In this scenario below we will extract the content between first paragraph and the table in the second section inclusively.
 We get the markers nodes by calling [Body.FirstParagraph](https://apireference.aspose.com/words/net/aspose.words/story/properties/firstparagraph) and [CompositeNode.GetChild](https://apireference.aspose.com/words/net/aspose.words/compositenode/methods/getchild) method on the second section of the document to retrieve the appropriate Paragraph and Table nodes.
 For a slight variation let’s instead duplicate the content and insert it below the original.
-Below example demonstrates how to extract the content between a paragraph and table using the ExtractContent method.
+Below example shows how to extract the content between a paragraph and table using the ExtractContent method.
 You can download template file of this example from [here](https://github.com/aspose-words/Aspose.Words-for-.NET/blob/master/Examples/Data/Extract%20content.docx).

 {{< gist "aspose-words" "9a306a41bb6aea8adfcabf5a575c5718" "Examples-CSharp-Programming-Documents-Document-ExtractContentBetweenBlockLevelNodes-ExtractContentBetweenBlockLevelNodes.cs" >}}